bitcoinfo/bitcoin-history/2018-12-27-cypherpunks.md

   * This Machine Kills Secrets: How WikiLeakers, Cypherpunks, and Hacktivists Aim to Free the World's Information, by Andy Greenberg '12

+## Distributed Systems

+> Leslie Lamport, one of the fathers of the field of distributed systems, once famously said,
+>
+> A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable.
+> This quote encapsulates why it is so difficult to design distributed systems.
+Each node in the system is part of the larger network and relies on communicating with other nodes in order to get something done.
+The abundance of moving pieces makes these systems some of the hardest to develop.
+However, the benefits of being able to use the power of many computers linked together motivated decades of computer scientists to research ways to overcome these challenges.

+* [The Origin of Blockchains](https://medium.com/blockchains-an-informal-deep-dive/the-origin-of-blockchains-da6c0c5f52) - What is a Distributed System?
+  * FLP Impossibility (1985)
+  * CAP Theorem (1999)
+  * Paxos (1989)
+  * Practical BFT (1999)
+  * Byzantine Paxos (2010)
+  * Raft (2014)
+  * PoW - Bitcoin

 ## Resources

 * [cypherpunk—research](https://github.com/tombusby/cypherpunk-research)